 - Stereo Expander: Widens or narrows the stereo width.

 They told you, you need this, you need that.
 It’s never true.
 You don’t need anything other than your computer to begin making music.
 It’s how I started and it worked for many years.
 In fact, even though I own studio gear, I still use consumer headphones to make music.
-Because I like them, and you can think like that too.
+Because I like them, and you can do the same thing.
 Be comfortable in that sense.

 Audio interfaces are used to connect microphones and other instruments to your computer.
 They are always available for cheap, often around 100$.
 If you want to record vocals or guitars.
-This is an absolutely have to have.
-You just plug it in via USB and your good to go.
+This is an absolutely has to have.
+You just plug it in via USB and you’re good to go.

-You can use your phone or your tablet as a virtual MIDI controller.
-There are apps for both Android and iPhone that do this.
+You can also use your phone or your tablet as a virtual MIDI controller.
+There are apps for both Android and iPhone that lets you do this.

 Studio Headphones And Monitors

 Sometimes, headphones and monitors are named “studio” without them actually being compatible for studio usage.
 When you’re looking for studio headphones or monitors, there are two things that are important to look for.